erlerobot/erle_gitbook_erlebrain/en/software/quick.md

 ![](https://erlerobotics.com/blog/wp-content/uploads/2014/12/IMG_6334.jpg)

 Find the new network interface that should've been created in your OS and assign the following IP address: `192.168.7.1`.
-In Linux:
+Assuming that your new interface is eth6 and you are in Linux:
 ```bash
 sudo ifconfig eth6 192.168.7.1
 ```